build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 ### Step 2 - Verify DNS query logs in CloudWatch

 - Navigate to the EC2 session and execute the command `nslookup google.cn`.
-Since dns queries resolving this domain name are blocked you can see that the server cannot find the domain.
+Since DNS queries resolving this domain name are blocked you can see that the server cannot find the domain.

 ![nslookup test](/images/lab1-33.png "Perform an nslookup test")